 Smoking is one of those habits that’s really tough to ditch, despite people having a strong determination to curb it.
 Consider an average person for instance, who is a heavy smoker and has become addicted to nicotine, smoking his cigarette packs on the regular.
 They’re very well aware of the life-threatening effects of the same and want to quit their habit of puffing in those toxic gases, but know that simply saying “No” to these gas tubes on the next day isn’t enough.
 Breaking and forming new habits is tough.
 So, how can we help an average person lead a nicotine-free life?
 Well, we scoured the Play Store and found the best apps that can help you quit smoking in 2020.

-10 Best Apps to Quit Smoking
+Best Apps to Quit Smoking in 2020

 1. Smoke Free